[Note - This is not a real episode of Star Trek Deep Space Nine but one

 Pleena: Well, some people would rather err on naïvety than on cynicism.

-[Cut to the room where Q, Blanché, Jadzia, Kira, etc. are.
+[Cut to the room with Q, Blanché, Jadzia, Kira, etc.

 A woman who looks in her thirties enters - Avigayil.]

 Avigayil: Hi, Q, dear, I think you’d like to take a look at that.
 [She hands

 Avigayil: Oh, sorry for not introducing myself.
 I’m Avigayil, a good friend